Puros Trankazos: Reception and commercial performance

-The week of its release, Puros Trankazos debuted at number two on the Billboard Top Latin Albums chart, behind Prince Royce's debut album.
-Four weeks later, the album reached the top of the chart, where it spent three non-consecutive weeks.
+The week of its release, Puros Trankazos debuted at No. 2 on the Billboard Top Latin Albums chart, behind Prince Royce's debut album.
+Four weeks later, Puros Trankazos reached the top of the chart, where it spent three non-consecutive weeks.

-On the Regional Mexican Albums chart it was at the top during seven consecutive weeks.
-The sales of the album were aided by success of the single "Olvídame" by Julión Álvarez y Su Norteño Banda, a banda-ballad, that became a number-one hit in the Regional Mexican Songs chart and reached number three in the Latin Songs chart.
+On the Regional Mexican Albums chart, it was at the top during seven consecutive weeks.
+The sales of the album were aided by success of the single "Olvídame" by Julión Álvarez y su Norteño Banda, a banda waltz ranchera, that became a No. 1 hit in the Regional Mexican Songs chart and reached No. 3 in the Latin Songs chart.